BjarniRunar/python-snoozebot/README.md

 ## Usage:

-    from snoozebot import snooze, wake_all
+    from snoozebot import Snoozer, snooze, wake_all

     # Interruptable sleep for 1 second
     snooze(1.0)